defenseunicorns/leapfrogai/README.md

 To specify a flavor during the Zarf package build processes while using the Make recipes at the root of this repository, just prepend `FLAVOR="registry1"` or `FLAVOR="unicorn"` to the beginning of the Makefile command.

+### Artifact Support

+LeapfrogAI contains built-in embeddings for RAG and transcription / translation solutions that can handle many different file types.
+Many of these capabilities are accessible via the LeapfrogAI API.
+The support artifact types are as follows:

+#### Transcription / Translation

+-

+#### Embeddings for RAG

+-

 ### UDS

 LeapfrogAI can be deployed and run locally via UDS and Kubernetes, built out using [Zarf](https://zarf.dev) packages.
 See the [Quick Start](https://docs.leapfrog.ai/docs/local-deploy-guide/quick_start/#prerequisites) for a list of prerequisite packages that must be installed first.